 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-While the beaches looked more than alluring, it was discovering the Baird Bay sea lion and dolphin swim that cemented my decision to travel from Perth to Adelaide.
-Located on the Eyre Peninsula in South Australia, just over 700km north-west of Adelaide, Baird Bay is a tiny, isolated fishing village where local couple Alan and Trish Payne take small groups of tourists out on their boat to swim with the local dolphins and Australian sea lions that they’ve been connecting with for decades.
+Located on the Eyre Peninsula just over 700km north-west of Adelaide, Baird Bay is a tiny, isolated fishing village.
+It’s here that local couple Alan and Trish Payne take small groups of tourists out on their boat to swim with the local dolphins and Australian sea lions that they’ve been connecting with for decades.

 Where is Baird Bay?